 Actually, whether your child did or didn’t get in, he or she is in the same position and should be asking the same questions.

 But that’s a distraction to be honest with you.
-The great dining halls are fine but at the same time that’s not what you’re buying here.
-You should be buying this university based of what they’re going to be able to do for your student.
+The great dining halls are fine but that’s not what you’re buying here.
+You should be buying this university based on what they’re going to be able to do for your student.

-College again isn’t the destination.
+College, again, isn’t the destination.
 It’s the vehicle to get you where you want to go.
-And we lose sight of that pretty often when we end up throwing a career plans out the window and we start banking on big name schools for the sake of bragging rights.
+And we lose sight of that pretty often when we end up throwing career plans out the window and we start banking on big name schools for the sake of bragging rights.

 You’ve got to ask yourself–what is this school going to offer my student that will lead to his or her most successful career path?
 There’s no reason to guess with this stuff.
-There’s no reason to think that this school is the end all be all because of the name.
+There’s no reason to think that this school is the ultimate next step because of the name.

 I’ve been doing this for darn near 10 years.
 Every school has different strengths academically.
 I’ll be honest with you–Harvard is not great at everything.
 Neither is Stanford, Ohio State, Penn State or any other school.
-All of them have their different strengths, and your student does too.
-So we’ve got to really study each school’s strengths, which is what College Liftoff does.
+All of them have their strengths, and your student does too.
+So we’ve got to really study each school’s strengths, which is what IN College Planning does.